Struggling with composition? Download the free Photography Composition Cheatsheet →

 This happens because light enters through the lens of your camera, hits a mirror angled at 45 degrees, and then directs light up toward your viewfinder.

-Moment of Shooting
+Moment of shooting

 When you press the shutter button on your DSLR, the mirror flips out of the way, allowing the light to hit your digital sensor and capturing the image.

-The mirror flipping up is also the reason why there is a brief blackout in your viewfinder when you are taking an image, and the reason there is that “click” sound.
+Fun fact: The mirror flipping up is also the reason why there is a brief blackout in your viewfinder when you are taking an image, and the reason there is that “click” sound.

-Types of DSLR Image Sensors
+Types of DSLR image sensors

 DSLR cameras have different image sensor sizes, the two most common being full frame and APS-C (crop sensor).

-Full Frame Sensor vs. APS-C (Crop Sensor)
+Full frame sensor vs. APS-C (Crop sensor)

 DSLRs with a frame the same size as 35mm film are called full frame cameras because they have full-frame sensors.

 If you have a 50mm lens and you use it on a full-frame DSLR camera, then that 50mm lens will perform true to its focal length.
+For example, here's a photo I took using a 50mm lens on a full-frame sensor DSLR camera.

 The focal length stayed true to 50mm, and in the next section, we will compare this with the same photo taken on the crop sensor.